Smeaton: Origin of the name

 Born 1861.
 She married Walter Riddle (born at Gisborne) in 1881 [marriage certificate 891].
-They moved from northern Victoria to the Canowindra area of NSW in about 1890.
-The family farm was Mt York on the Cowra Road.
+They moved from northern Victoria, where he was a coach and buggy builder, to the Canowindra area of NSW in about 1890.
+The family farm was Mt York at Billimari on the Cowra Road.
 According to the Australian Trotting Register Feb 1991 they “sold out for a handsome profit and moved….with his family to settle at South Granville”.
-He later lived at Mascot.
+He also lived for several years in Tasmania and later lived at Mascot.
 Three sons, Peter, Bert and Dave also became successful horsemen.

 Riddle family sources inform that “Walter was having an affair with the children’s governess, Ada Badham, and insisted the last child be named after her.
 Because of the affair, Catherine threw acid in Walter’s face – he sported a beard after that”.
 Ada became Walter’s second wife.Further to the acid incident above is this information transcribed from the Port Fairy Gazette of 18 February 1898.